colorer/Colorer-library/README.md

 ### Linux

-You may build library on linux using standart package, without vcpkg.
+You may build library on linux using standard package, without vcpkg.

 #### Ubuntu example